iggymacd/qwen-code/docs/index.md

 Gemini CLI brings the capabilities of Gemini models to your terminal in an interactive Read-Eval-Print Loop (REPL) environment.
 Gemini CLI consists of a client-side application (`packages/cli`) that communicates with a local server (`packages/core`), which in turn manages requests to the Gemini API and its AI models.
 Gemini CLI also contains a variety of tools for tasks such as performing file system operations, running shells, and web fetching, which are managed by `packages/core`.

+## Interactive Workflow

+When a user makes a request in interactive mode, the following workflow is triggered:

+1.  **User Input:** The user types a request in the CLI.
+2.  **Request to `packages/core`:** The CLI sends the user's request to the `packages/core` server.
+This is done in the `packages/cli/src/gemini.tsx` file.
+3.  **Tool Execution:** `packages/core` receives the request and determines which tool to use based on the user's input.
+The tool is then executed.
+This logic is handled in `packages/core/src/core/tool-core.ts`.
+4.  **Response from `packages/core`:** Once the tool has finished executing, `packages/core` sends the result back to the CLI.
+5.  **Output Display:** The CLI receives the response and displays the output to the user.
+This is handled in `packages/cli/src/gemini.tsx`.

+This entire process is asynchronous, allowing the user to continue interacting with the CLI while tools are being executed.

 ## Navigating the documentation

 This documentation is organized into the following sections: